-All new students (including those entering second to fourth years, and exchange students) must pay a deposit as specified in their offer letter, to secure a place at the Academy.
+All new students (including those entering second to fourth years, exchange students, post-graduate students, EFL and TOEFL course students) must pay a deposit as specified in their offer letter, to secure a place at the Academy.
 This deposit must be paid by the deadline stipulated in the offer letter.
 The deposit will be applied to the tuition fees for the first trimester.